 While it is necessary for Meridian to interact with management to gather information and obtain recommendations, the Compensation Committee Chair determines if and when Meridian's advice and materials can be shared with management.
 When important pay decisions are made, Meridian provides advice to the Compensation Committee in an executive session without Company management present.
-This approach ensures the Compensation Committee receives objective advice from Meridian so that the Compensation Committee may make independent decisions about executive pay.
+This approach ensures the Compensation Committee may make independent decisions about executive pay.